UtahMountainBiking.com is your source for bike trail info, repair instructions, feature articles, first aid, fitness, and goodies.

 Photo: Don't hit these with your foot.
 They're not nice.
 Ride in control.

-Getting there: In St. George, head north on Bluff Street and turn left on Sunset Blvd.
+Cove Wash trailhead: In St. George, head north on Bluff Street and turn left on Sunset Blvd.
 Drive 3 miles west on Sunset through Santa Clara.
 As you're reaching the end of Santa Clara, look for a road crossing the river on your left.
 It's about 200 feet before the Jacob Hamblin Home (which will be on your right if you pass the turn).
 Turn and cross the river and follow the road as it turns right.
-About 0.4 miles from Hwy 191, turn left onto the dirt Stucki Springs road.
-At mile 0.7, turn right at the sign "Santa Clara Preserve."
+About 0.4 miles from Hwy 191, turn left onto the dirt Stucki Springs road as it climbs steeply south.
+At mile 0.7, turn right at the sign "Santa Clara Preserve" or "Cove Wash Trailhead."
 Pass the water tank, and at mile 1.3, turn right again through the fence.
-This road will veer left, then arrive at a parking area at mile 1.5, N37 07.253 W113 40.508.
+This road will veer left to a log-fence parking area at mile 1.5, N37 07.253 W113 40.508.

 Riding resources for this trail: